IchigyouRurii/jingluo.github.io/index.md

 author_profile: true
 ---

 <br/>Welcome to my personal website!
 I am currently a research assistant at the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS), where I work under the supervision of Prof. [Min Yang](https://minyang.me/).
 Previously, I earned my bachelor's degree in Mathematics from Shandong University.
-My primary research interests lie in the field of Natural Language Processing (NLP).
+My primary research interests lie in the field of Natural Language Processing (NLP).\

+## Experience

 <br/>
 <br/>